Alloy Artifacts

 Later Operations

 By 1965 McKaig-Hatch pliers were being offered in the Harry J. Epstein Company catalog, a seller of bargain merchandise purchased as surplus inventory or closeouts.
-This suggests that the McKaig-Hatch tool operations were not doing well, or may have already closed.
+This suggests that the McKaig-Hatch tool operations were not doing well, or possibly that the line of pliers had been discontinued.

 By the late 1960s McKaig-Hatch was listed as a subsidiary of the Tasa Coal Company.
 References to McKaig-Hatch have been found into the 1970s but not later, suggesting that the company had been closed (or possibly acquired) somewhat after this time.